What Does Carpal Tunnel Feel Like?

 As we mentioned, carpal tunnel syndrome is named after the carpal tunnel, which is a passageway that runs from your hand up your arm.
 The median nerve runs through this passageway and, when compressed, can cause the symptoms of carpal tunnel syndrome.

 There’s no one root cause of carpal tunnel syndrome, but it’s likely the combination of several underlying factors, which we’ll discuss more in-depth below.
 Carpal tunnel is caused by anything that irritates the median nerve of the wrist.
-In some cases, trauma such as a break or sprain from a sports injury or car accident can contribute to additional, ongoing issues like carpal tunnel syndrome.
+In some cases, trauma, such as a break or sprain from a sports injury or car accident, can contribute to additional, ongoing issues like carpal tunnel syndrome.

 Risk Factors of Carpal Tunnel Syndrome